 If you own a pet, chances are that you’ve shopped at a PetSmart.
 There are over 1,650 pet stores in North America and Puerto Rico, and beyond selling pet products, it also offers grooming, boarding, dog training, day camps for dogs, and best of all, pet adoptions for homeless animals.

 But now, PetSmart has recently (as of 2019) introduced affordable exams and vaccines with ShotVet for pets.
+The indoor cat package is $99.
 Banfield Animal Hospital has also long been aligned with PetSmart, which also offers veterinary care.
 If you’re wondering how much it will cost to get your cat vaccinated at a PetSmart, read on, as we go over the pricing and how it all works.

 How Much Do Shots Cost for Indoor Cats?